wondering-packet/learning-vault/Git/KBs/KB002 - Origin.md

 #### **Purpose:**

 `origin` is a shorthand for the full URL of the remote repository.
 It saves you from typing the long URL every time you want to send or receive changes.

-#### **Analogy:**

-Think of `origin` as the "home base" or "central server" for your project.
-Your local repository is just one of many copies that syncs with this home base.

 #### **Real world application**